ContainerHQ/arkis-api/README.md

 ## Missing Endpoints

-Some endpoints have not yet been implemented and will return a 404 error.
+Some endpoints have not yet been implemented and will return a 404 error:

 ```
 GET  "/containers/(id)/attach/ws"
+GET  "/images/get"
 ```

 Known issues:
 ```
-* Containers attach and exec start is working only on tcp upgrade.
+* Containers attach and exec start are working only on tcp upgrade.
 ```

 ## Author